WenniDev/hachimi-hachimi.github.io/docs/hachimi/getting-started.md

 #### Method 1: DotLocal DLL redirection (UnityPlayer.dll) (recommended)

 ::: warning
 Some anti cheats such as Vanguard hates seeing DLL redirection enabled on your system, even if it doesn't affect the game it's trying to protect directly.
-Use method 2 or disable DLL redirection whenever you want to play a game that uses Vanguard or another anti cheat that checks for the same thing.
+Disable DLL redirection whenever you want to play a game that uses Vanguard or another anti cheat that checks for the same thing.
 :::

 - **Using the installer:** Download the latest `hachimi_installer.exe` from the [Releases page](https://github.com/Hachimi-Hachimi/Hachimi/releases).
 Run it, **choose "UnityPlayer.dll" as the target** and click on Install.